ampledata/takproto/README.md

-# Send & Receive data from TAK with Python
+# Encode and Decode TAK data with Python

 TAKProto is a Python module for encoding & decoding TAK Protocol Payloads, for use with [TAK Products](https://www.tak.gov/) including ATAK, WinTAK, iTAK, TAKX, TAK